Accelerating Machine Learning Inference with GPUs in ProtoDUNE Data Processing: Infrastructure setup and methods

 The \NVIDIA \TRITON Inference Server is an open-source inference serving software that helps standardize model deployment and execution; its goal is to deliver fast and scalable AI in production~\citep{NVIDIA_triton_rt}.
 NVIDIA provides multiple ways to deploy the inference server on different cloud providers and infrastructure types, including both bare metal and containerized workloads.

 This study uses a cloud-based deployment of \NVIDIA \TRITON Inference Server within a Google Cloud Kubernetes Engine~\citep{Google_KubernetesE} cluster on virtual infrastructure provided by Google Cloud Platform.
 The use of this technology enables us to deploy a flexible GPUaaS model where a public endpoint takes remote inference requests from various geographically distributed sources as depicted in Figure~\ref{fig:ProtoDUNEGPUaaScloud}.
 The Triton\textsuperscript{\texttrademark} server running on the Google cloud supports different backends.
-We use the TensorFlow (version 1.15.5) backend for the inference of the EmTrkMichelId algorithm.
+We use the TensorFlow (version 1.15.5) backend for the inference of the EmTrk algorithm.

 In a similar way as Ref.~\citep{Wang:2020fjr}, this study uses several \TRITON servers split into separate Kubernetes deployments with common services for networking and external load balancing in the form of ingress objects~\citep{Google_KubernetesE_ingress}.
 One significant improvement for the current study is the deployment of metrics and monitoring which provided us with observability within the system in different states.
 In IT and cloud computing, observability is the ability to measure a system's current state based on the data it generates, such as logs, metrics, and traces.
-It relies on telemetry derived from instrumentation that comes from the endpoints and services in computing environments. \TRITON provides a built-in metrics endpoint~\citep{NVIDIA_triton_rt_metrics} that publishes plain-text data in Prometheus format.
-Prometheus collects and stores data to be displayed by Grafana as seen in Figure~\ref{fig:ProtoDUNEGrafana100GPU}.
+It relies on telemetry derived from instrumentation that comes from the endpoints and services in computing environments. \TRITON provides a built-in metrics endpoint~\citep{NVIDIA_triton_rt_metrics} that publishes plain-text data in Prometheus format~\citep{Prometheus_formats}.